 Skip Wiener, Executive Director

 With masters’ degrees both in Science and Landscape Architecture, Mr Wiener has worked in the public and private sectors as a landscape architect since the 1970s.
 In 1989 he started the Urban Tree Connection and worked with children in the Chester and Philadelphia School Districts, developing environmental community service-learning projects.
-The Urban Tree Connection was incorporated as a nonprofit in 1997 and has grown into a team effort with the support of those listed below.

 Lisa Barkley, Program Assistant

 Ms. Barkley is a two-time Americorps volunteer, and worked for the Girl Scouts of America delivering after-school programs.
 She is a 30-year resident of West Philadelphia's Haddington Homes, the locus of UTC's oldest and most successful garden site.

 Ms. Bustard studied International Relations at Tufts University, focusing on global health, nutrition, and the environment.
 At UTC, she coordinates the Teen Apprentice Program with Mr. McCall, and leads a Garden and Cooking Program at Ward AME church with Mr. McCall and block captain Angela Beckett.